Breitholtz/HPC/Assignment2.md

 ### writeppm
 This function is used to take the data that is computed by threaded_newton and write it to two .ppm files.
 One for the iterations and one for which root the function converged to for each point.

 It first creates two character arrays on the stack which we will store our filenames in.
 Then sprintf is employed to create the filenames.
-Then the two files a
+Then the two files are created and opened for writing.

+We use fprintf to easily write the header to both files,

+After the